-We will store your personal data in the UK.
-This means that it will be fully protected under the GDPR.
+We will store your personal data in the United Kingdom.
+This means that it will be fully protected under the UK GDPR.

-We may store or transfer some or all of your personal data in countries that are not part of the European Economic Area (the “EEA” consists of all EU member states, plus Norway, Iceland, and Liechtenstein).
-These are known as “third countries” and may not have data protection laws that are as strong as those in the UK and/or the EEA.
+We may store or transfer some or all of your personal data in countries that are not part of the United Kingdom.
+These are known as “third countries” and may not have data protection laws that are as strong as those in the United Kingdom.

-This means that we will take additional steps in order to ensure that your personal data is treated just as safely and securely as it would be within the UK and under the GDPR including data processing agreement between us and our third parties which impose suitable data protection standards on a contractual basis.
+This means that we will take additional steps in order to ensure that your personal data is treated just as safely and securely as it would be within the United Kingdom including data processing agreement between us and our third parties which impose suitable data protection standards on a contractual basis.

 We will not sell or trade on your personal information to a third party and we will not pass your personal information to any unconnected third party.

-To the extent necessary for the purpose of providing our service, the personal data which you give us during the registration process, may be transferred to third parties within the EEA who we engage with from time to time to provide us with services or facilities which we use for the purpose of administering our business and providing our products and services to customers.
+To the extent necessary for the purpose of providing our service, the personal data which you give us during the registration process, may be transferred to third parties within the United Kingdom who we engage with from time to time to provide us with services or facilities which we use for the purpose of administering our business and providing our products and services to customers.

 We may share your personal data with other companies in our group to fulfil contract requirement and execute contracts with our clients.
 This includes our holding company and its subsidiaries.